Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 Is the inner regime of seduction anyway,
 The nostalgy for the becoming-an-objet,
 The hung-up jealousy for the object of desire
-And ultimately the disdain for one owns subjectivity.
+And ultimately the disdain for one's own subjectivity.

 <!-- block -->